Malibu Summer Tennis Camp Malibu, California

 (Camp Code: TNXRPU)

-This year we are offering 6 weeks of overnight, extended day (8:00am-9:00pm) and day (8:00am-5:00pm) camp options.
+This year we are offering 6 weeks of overnight (ages 9-18 only), extended day (8:00am-9:00pm) and day (8:00am-5:00pm) camp options.
 All sessions are open to kids ages 8-18 of all skill levels, but two sessions will have a separate group for high school players (ages 13-18) and two sessions will have a separate group for tournament level players.
 Make sure to note that you would like to participate in these programs when you register.

 Tournament Training and High School Sessions: